Contessa rooftop Boston

 • price 4 of 4

-Situated in the shadow of the State House, Barbara Lynch’s flagship restaurant offers a head-on view of Boston Common.
-Sleek and sophisticated, this downtown spot offers a harmonious blend of regionally-inspired Italian and French dishes, served either a la carte or as part of the chef's tasting menu.
-Don't miss one of the city’s most famous dishes: prune-stuffed gnocchi with foie gras, almond and vin santo.
+Situated in the shadow of the State House, this stawart of Boston fine dining offers a head-on view of Boston Common.
+Sleek and sophisticated, this downtown spot—the fame-making ownership debut for local chef Barbara Lynch—offers a harmonious blend of regionally-inspired Italian and French dishes, served either a la carte or as part of the chef's tasting menu.
+Don't miss one of the city’s best-known dishes: prune-stuffed gnocchi with foie gras, almond and vin santo.
 Also of note, this locally beloved institution features one of the city’s most decorated wine lists.

 Advertising